nigeltao/nigeltao.github.io/blog/2023/cpp-coro-part-1-yield-return-prime-sieve.md

 ```

 In the `x == 5` loop iteration (but before the `co_yield`), our processes (in
-the CSP sense) should be chained like this: `main - filter(3) - filter(2) -
+the CSP sense) should be chained like this: `main - filter(g, 3) - filter(g,
-source`.
-Recompiling and running in a debugger confirms this: from the bottom
+2) - source`.
+Recompiling and running in a debugger confirms this: from the
-up, the stack trace shows `main`, `filter` twice and then `source`.
+bottom up, the stack trace shows `main`, `filter` twice and then `source`.

 ```
 $ g++ -g -std=c++20 -fcoroutines -fno-exceptions cpp-coro-part-1-yield-return-prime-sieve.cc -o coro1